manang/internet-drafts/draft-muscariello-intarea-hicn.md

 the content rather than to the channel.
 Integrity and data-origin authenticity are provided through a digital signature computed by the producer and included in each data packet.
-Integrity and data-origin authenticity qre provided in two ways using two approaches: the first one based on IP Authenticated Header
+Integrity and data-origin authenticity are provided in two ways using two approaches: the first one based on IP Authenticated Header
 {{RFC4302}} and the second one based on transport manifests.
 Notice that the IP AH is not used as an IPv6 extension header as it is appended